quru/qis/doc/api_help.md

 <a name="api_disk_folders"></a>
 ## disk folders
-Finds a folder by path or database ID.
+Finds a folder by path or database ID, also listing its sub-folders.
-Or creates, moves, renames, or deletes a disk folder, and updates the associated metadata.
+Or creates, moves, renames, or deletes a disk folder (and all the files within), updating the associated metadata.

 Moving, renaming or deleting a folder is a recursive operation that also affects all the sub-folders and files it contains, and can therefore take a long time.
 In the same way note that if you rename a folder, this changes the paths of all the images contained within.

 ### URL
 * `/api/v1/admin/filesystem/folders/` for `GET` (by path) and `POST`